University Policy 6320

 b.
 Students in programs using this funding model are charged program fees in lieu of tuition.
 Fees are deposited into designated appropriated accounts established to cover expenses associated with online programs using the online academic program funding model.
 These programs are not required to be fully funded from their fee revenues.
 However, as part of the approval process, the program will submit a plan that delineates the sources from which all program expenses are funded, including expenses associated with instruction, program support, student services, marketing, online delivery, and overhead.

 c.
-Programs utilizing the online academic program funding model are responsible for following these practices:
+Programs utilizing the online academic program funding model are responsible for following the practices below:

-- Programs will adhere to the terms specified in their MOA.
+- Programs must adhere to their most recently approved budget and terms specified in their MOA.

-- Financial transactions will be tracked and accounted for in Extended Studies accounts designated specifically for the program.
+- Financial transactions will be tracked and accounted for in accounts created by Extended Studies, designated specifically for the program.

 - After a program pays for its annual expenses, any remaining funds are considered net revenue.
 All net revenue must be managed in accordance with Idaho State Board of Education policy.

 e.
-Programs will receive approval prior to adjusting program fees.
-Programs will work with Extended Studies to submit requests as part of the annual University student fee process.
+Programs must receive approval prior to adjusting program fees.
+Programs must work with Extended Studies to submit requests as part of the annual University student fee process.
 Ultimately these fee requests are decided upon by the Idaho State Board of Education.

 f.
 While programs utilizing the online academic program funding model are designed to serve primarily distance students, cross-enrollment by campus-based students may be allowed on a space-available basis.